Nursing Burnout: Is Travel Nursing the Solution?

-Today, Canada’s opioid crisis, staffing shortages, and relentless COVID stress have culminated into a perfect storm for modern health care facilities and their staff.
+The Canadian Federation of Nurses Unions reports that as many as 94% of nurses are experiencing symptoms of burnout, with 45% of their recent survey respondents experiencing severe burnout – a 50% increase since 2019.
+Today, Canada’s opioid crisis, staffing shortages, and relentless COVID stress have culminated into a perfect storm for modern healthcare facilities and their staff.
 Stagnant pay rates have only made the situation worse.
-The consequences of our collective inaction are dire – nurses are leaving the industry and this is hurting the ones who stay most.
+The consequences of our collective inaction are dire – nurses are leaving the industry, hurting the ones who stay the most.

 The Exodus of Canadian Nurses